ppopoff/scala-course/README.md

 ## The course structure and organization
 The course consists of three parts: textbook, codebook and this page which contains studying plan.
 Textbook contains a number of chapters that are represented as markdown files.
 Each chapter contains a number of parts that contain theoretical materials.
-Soma chapters contain assignments.
+Some chapters contain assignments.

   1. the Textbook consists of
     - a number of topics that contain theoretical materials that will be enough